plgd-dev/doc/content/en/architecture/component-overview.md

 @enduml
 {{< /plantuml >}}

-Successful registration to the plgd.dev is followed by authorization request called Sign In.
-Sign In is required right after successfully established TCP connection to the CoAP Gateway, otherwise the device won't be reachable - marked as online.
+Successful registration to plgd.dev is followed by an authorization request called Sign In.
+Sign In is required right after a successfully established TCP connection to the CoAP Gateway, otherwise the device won’t be reachable – marked as online.
 Other device requests are blocked as well unless the device successfully Signs In.
 Successful authorization precedes validation of the [JWT Access Token](https://tools.ietf.org/html/rfc6749#section-1.4).

 {{% warning %}}
 Only JWT access tokens are supported on the device.